 It is therefore no surprise that many people opt to learn Spanish, with a lot of schools teaching Spanish to kids from a young age.
 But if you want to learn to speak Spanish, you don’t necessarily have to be young.
 A beginner setting out to learn Spanish as second language can be of any age.

 Obviously those who choose to study Spanish will need to have a plan of action for learning Spanish, and this will change based on each person’s individual goals, as well as their age.

-whether you want to master the Spanish language, do a Spanish course to make new friends, learn Spanish online in your free time, or just learn a new language because it’s something you’ve always wanted to do, age is just a number and everyone should enrich their lives by learning a language.
+Whether you want to master the Spanish language, do a Spanish course to make new friends, learn Spanish online in your free time, or just learn a new language because it’s something you’ve always wanted to do, age is just a number and everyone can enrich their lives by learning a language.

-Is there an ideal age or an age limit when we get too old to learn a foreign language like Spanish?
+Is there an ideal age to learn a foreign language like Spanish?
 Are you unable to grasp the grammar needed to speak Spanish once you reach your 40s?
-This is a question which, if you didn’t know, has been hugely popular among scientists and linguists alike for several decades!
+Is there a set maximum or minimum age for learning Spanish?
+These are questions which, if you didn’t know, have been hugely popular among scientists and linguists alike for several decades!

 Lenneberg, through personal research, suggested that this period begins around age 2 and ends alongside neuroplasticity at the start of puberty.
 These studies were carried out on deaf children with their acquisition of sign language.

 Later, 1989 and then in 1995, studies were carried out to verify this hypothesis and the sensible or critical period.
 They verified that: